 They normally do this via regulatory compliance programmes, which include both human and technology resources.

 VASPs are facing increasing pressure from local and global regulators to revamp their AML compliance programmes.
 Given the rapidly evolving nature of virtual assets, the financial system and sophisticated criminal networks, it would be a complex task for them.

-When it comes to AML compliance, crypto exchanges are troubled by the scarcity of skilled compliance staff and inefficient allocation of staff.
-A shortfall in these areas might lead to enforcement actions including hefty fines.
+Regarding AML compliance, crypto exchanges are troubled by the scarcity of skilled compliance staff and inefficient staff allocation.
+A shortfall in these areas might lead to enforcement actions, including hefty fines.

 On market developments and emerging money laundering/terrorist financing (ML/TF) threats, the report highlights the continued need for the FATF to monitor the growth of, and illicit financing risks associated with, DeFi and NFTs markets and unhosted wallets.